Albert Brewer

-Albert Preston Brewer (October 26, 1928 – January 2, 2017) was an American lawyer and Demoratic Party politician who served as the 47th governor of Alabama from 1968 to 1971.
-He previously served as Lieutenant Governor of Alabama, the speaker of the Alabama House of Representatives, and as an Alabama state representative representing Morgan County from 1955 to 1967.
+Albert Preston Brewer (October 26, 1928 – January 2, 2017) was an American lawyer and Democratic Party politician who served as the 47th governor of Alabama from 1968 to 1971.
+He previously served as the lieutenant governor of Alabama, the speaker of the Alabama House of Representatives, and as an Alabama state representative representing Morgan County from 1955 to 1967.

 Early life

 Albert Preston Brewer was born on October 26, 1928, in Bethel Springs, Tennessee, United States, to Daniel A. Brewer, a farmer, and Clara Albert Brewer.
 While Albert was a child, the family moved to Decatur so his father could take a job with the Tennessee Valley Authority.
 Brewer stayed there and attended Lafayette Street School, Decatur Jr. High School, and Decatur High School, until he left for the University of Alabama in 1946 to study history and political science.
 He earned his law degree from the University of Alabama School of Law in 1952 and returned to Decatur to practice law.
 From 1956 to 1963 he served as Chairman of the Decatur Planning Commission, and in 1963 he was selected as Decatur's “Outstanding Young Man of the Year” and was selected by the Alabama Junior Chamber of Commerce as one of the four “Outstanding Young Men in Alabama.”

 Brewer married Martha Helen Farmer in 1950 and had two children, Rebecca Anne and Beverly Allison.
 He was a Baptist.